phfaist/latexpp/doc/customfix.rst

   details, and check the fix :py:class:`latexpp.fixes.labels.RenameLabels` for an example.

+- If you want your fix to work with latexpp pragmas, you should to subclass :py:class:`latexpp.pragma_fix.PragmaFix` instead.
+See the documentation for that class.

 - The preprocessor instance, available as ``self.lpp``, exposes some methods that cover some common fixes' special needs: